mniac810/ProjectDocumentation/Documentation.md

 ### Results
-*Summary of the results obtained using the algorithm.*
 The integration of Unity, ROS, and CHOMP successfully demonstrated:

 - Accurate and collision-free motion planning for the UR10e robot.